shubhahegde2002/LC50-toxicity-predictor-app-Using-Machine-Learning-and-QSAR-Modeling/README.md

 # Prediction of LC50 value QSAR models
-Prediction of LC50 value using Quantitative structure activity relationship models (QSAR models) Prediction of LC50 value using Quantitative structure-activity relationship models (QSAR models)
+Prediction of LC50 value using Quantitative structure activity relationship models (QSAR models).
 Develop quantitative regression QSAR models to predict acute aquatic toxicity towards the fish fathead minnow ( Pimephales promelas ) on a set of 908 chemicals based on 6 molecular descriptors using multiple Regressor Models:

 K-Nearest Neighbours